 As we head into the last two months of the year, this is a time filled with the additional stress of the holidays, balancing family, work, friends and extended-family during the holidays.
-Add in crazy weather patterns, extreme fatigue, and COVID, and stress goes through the roof.
+Add in crazy weather patterns, extreme fatigue, the annual flu, and COVID, and stress goes through the roof.

 Stress exacerbates Parkinson’s.
 Fear and worry exacerbate Parkinson’s.
 Wouldn’t you rather head into the holiday season with less stress, less fear, less worry, and physically feeling a little better?
 Wouldn’t that make you and your family and friends actually see that you are on your path to recovery?

 Okay, then…let’s do this!!!
-You are four days away!
+You are five days away!
 Here we come November 1st!

 For those of you already doing the Recipe, this is a time to re-commit yourself to doing the Recipe, the physical exercises, the mind calming, and the soul healing.

 For those who are new to the blog or who are inspired but have not yet started doing the Recipe, it is my challenge to you to make a personal commitment to yourself to do the scaled-down version of the Recipe for the month of November to get on your path toward recovery.
 I am posting the challenge today so you can have plenty of time to get ready.
 It costs nothing.
 There is no sign up sheet.
 There is no catch.
 There is nothing to lose.
 There is much to gain.

 My 30-day challenge to all of you: Embrace the Parkinson’s Recipe for Recovery® for 30 days and make this your November to Remember!

 There are some parameters to go over for my 30-day challenge 2022, and here they are:

 1. The body.